mjansons/speed-typing-test/README.md

 - **Typing Constraints**
   - Not able to go back after a correctly typed word.
+  - Option in code to easily change it.

 - **Local Storage Metrics**
   - Metrics are stored in local storage for persistence.